 Best free games to play today

 On our list, though, it isn't just newly released games that made the cut.
-Here we've hand-curated a breadth of different titles, covering everything from The Elder Scrolls II: Daggerfall to DC Universe Online.
-As we've patiently managed to decide, here's our selection of the best free games money can buy (or not).
+In fact, we've arranged a variety of distinct gaming titles, covering everything from Team Fortress 2 to Runescape.
+As we've patiently managed to decide, here's our selection of the best free games money can’t buy.

 Gabe Carey has also contributed to this article

 - For gaming on the cheap, here are the best indie games

 1. Planetside 2

 Two years before Destiny, back in 2012, we had Planetside 2.
 It's an epic, all-out first-person battle so impressive, you'll give yourself a quick pinch every time you remember it's completely free.
 There are in-game purchases of course, but you can still dive into gaming's biggest ever battlefield and be useful with just default gear.

 There's simply nothing like taking part in a massed assault on an enemy base and coming out on top, or living in a world where an enemy convoy could appear on the horizon at any second.
 If you need any proof that 'free' doesn't mean uninspired, Planetside 2 will provide it.